-As HSX’s CMIO, Harm’s role is to promote the use of HSX data by physicians and other healthcare providers in the Greater Philadelphia region.
-Harm works with member CMIOs to make HSX data relevant and convenient to area physicians.
+Harm promotes the use of HSX data by physicians and other healthcare providers in the Greater Philadelphia region.
+He works with member Chief Medical Information Officers (CMIOs) to make HSX data relevant and convenient to area physicians.
 He seeks to improve access to HSX services, and help users take advantage of these data sources so that they improve patient care, bring down healthcare costs, and reduce data gaps.
-Harm also provides leadership and direction to HSX population health initiatives.
+Harm also provides leadership, direction, and input to HSX population health initiatives.

 Harm is a strategic advisor at Scherpbier.health, the consulting practice through which he partners with health IT firms on clinical system development, population health solutions, analytics, and health IT implementation and strategy.
 He is also an adjunct faculty member at the Jefferson College of Population Health, teaching health informatics and population health analytics, both online and in person.
 In addition, he is a member of the leadership team at the Philadelphia Health IT Circle.

 Harm was previously the chief medical information officer at Main Line Health, a five-hospital integrated health network near Philadelphia, where he was responsible for the implementation of healthcare information systems and electronic patient records for physicians, nurses, and other clinicians throughout the health system.
 Earlier, he held positions in software engineering and product management at Siemens Health Services, CareScience, Aetna US Healthcare, and SMS.

 Harm was born and raised in the Netherlands.
 He completed his medical training at the University of Groningen and his master’s degree in medical informatics at Erasmus University of Rotterdam.